Lupus

 Blood and Urine Tests

 Your doctor will order blood and urine tests to check blood counts, identify kidney and liver function, and search for lupus antibodies and markers of lupus activity.
-People with lupus often have abnormal blood counts and test positive for lupus antibodies.
+People with lupus often have abnormal blood counts, elevated autoantibodies, and low complement levels.

 Biopsy